IIT Bombay and Washington University in St. Louis invite applications for their 9th Batch of executive MBA program | www.lokmattimes.com

 IIT Bombay and Washington University in St. Louis invite applications for their 9th Batch of executive MBA program

-PNN Mumbai (Maharashtra) [India], August 5: A momentous convergence of academic excellence and global reputation, the joint venture between ...
+Mumbai (Maharashtra) [India], August 7: A momentous convergence of academic excellence and global reputation, the joint venture between IIT ...

 The Executive MBA program gives the participants an opportunity to expand their horizons, learn from experience and interaction with the others participants and the faculty.
 The learning path is empowered by the opportunity to immediately apply concepts, skills, and know-how acquired through assignments, drawn from business and current managerial challenges.